deis/workflow/src/installing-workflow/configuring-object-storage.md

 ### Helm Chart

-If you are using the [Helm Chart for Workflow][helm-chart], put your base64-encoded credentials in the [objectstorage.toml][objectstorage-toml] file before you run `helm generate`.
-For more information, see the [installation instructions][helm-install] for more details on using Helm.
+If you are using the [Helm Chart for Workflow][helm-chart], you'll have to put your credentials into the below two places before you run `helm generate`.
+For more details on using Helm, see the [installation instructions][helm-install].

+- The [minio secret file][minio-user-secret] (under `access-key-id` and `access-secret-key`).
+Ensure your credentials are base64-encoded
+- The [objectstorage.toml][objectstorage-toml] file.
+Your credentials need not be base64-encoded in this file

-Note - to base64 encode your credentials, you can use the `base64` tool on most systems.
+Note - to base64 encode your credentials for use in the [minio secret file][minio-user-secret], you can use the `base64` tool on most systems.
 Here's an example usage:

 ```console
 echo $MY_ACCESS_KEY | base64